 Day 4 in Mexico City: Bosque De Chapultepec + Polanco

-Bosque De Chapultepec (Chapultepec Park) is an unmissable stop on your 5 Days In Mexico City itinerary.
-This huge park covers 1,700 acres and includes a ton of attractions including nine museums, two lakes, and several landmarks.
+Bosque De Chapultepec (Chapultepec Park) is a must stop on your 5 Days In Mexico City itinerary.
+This huge park covers 1,700 acres and includes attractions with nine museums, two lakes, and landmarks.

 To get there, stroll along Paseo de la Reforma (Reforma Avenue), the heart of the city where you can find the golden Angel de la Independencia (Angel of Independence).
-Keep walking and you will eventually arrive at Castillo De Chapultepec.
+Keep walking until you arrive at Castillo De Chapultepec.

 - Castillo De Chapultepec – the only real castle in North America, this is one of the top attractions in Mexico City that houses an impressive museum and used to be a residence of several royal families.
 Book a combined trip of Chapultepec Castle and Museum of Anthropology.